Liverpool Central railway station

 Liverpool Central railway station in Liverpool, England, forms a central hub of the Merseyrail network, being on both the Northern Line and the Wirral Line.
 The station is located underground on two levels, below the site of a former mainline terminus.
-It is the busiest station in Liverpool, though considerably smaller than Lime Street station, the mainline terminus, and the busiest station to operate fully the Merseyrail network.
+It is the busiest station in Liverpool, though considerably smaller than Lime Street station, the mainline terminus, and the busiest station to operate solely on the Merseyrail network.
 The station is the busiest underground station outside London serving 40,000 people daily.
-The station in passengers per platform is the busiest underground railway station in the United Kingdom at 5,217,547 per platform per annum and laying third in all stations, underground or overground.
+The station in passengers per platform is the busiest underground railway station in the United Kingdom outside of London at 3,979,547 per platform per annum and coming tenth out of all stations outside the capital, underground or overground.

 Liverpool Central is one of nine stations on the Merseyrail network to incorporate automatic ticket gates.
 The main concourse is part of a shopping centre, and includes a closed subway link to the former Lewis's department store.